Bringing Tango to Nairobi ! Bringing Tango back home !

 The art of tango dancing at its best is a means for conscious evolution of the practitioner. -- Tango and Conscious Evolution, Artem Maloratsky

 No. They started out from the same roots, but location, time and the ever evolving nature of dance have made them separate dances.
 The American and International ballroom tangos you may see on PBS, are very different from the tango danced socially in Argentina.
 Argentine tango is different from the ballroom tangos in its posture, embrace, improvisation, movement, balance, steps, and music.
 It's completely different from the top of your head to the bottom of the soles of the shoes you dance it with. -- The Beginner's Guide to Argentine Tango

-Note that it is the Argentinian & Uruguayan tradition of the Tango that UNESCO inscribed, on Wed 30 Sept 2009, as Intangible Cultural Heritage of Humanity.
+Note that it is the Argentine & Uruguayan tradition of the Tango that UNESCO inscribed, on Wed 30 Sept 2009, as Intangible Cultural Heritage of Humanity.